 Driving revolution in information and communication with quantum technologies

-Welcome to the home of the Young-Quantum group; an experimental physics group, led by Dr Robert Young, a Reader of Quantum Information at Lancaster and an Adjunct Professor at IFFS (Chengdu).
+Welcome to the home of the Young-Quantum group; an experimental physics group, led by Prof. Robert Young, who holds a Chair in Quantum Information at Lancaster University and an Adjunct Professor at IFFS (Chengdu).
 We focus on developing practical quantum devices for applications in information and communication technologies (ICT).
 Research from the group is being commercialised via the spin-out company Quantum Base.

 Our research straddles three main disciplines: material science, quantum optics and information security.
 Through the hybridisation of these fields we are driving a unique research theme; investigating the application of light-matter interfaces in low-dimensional structures for physical security applications.
 We have made several significant contributions to the field of material science.
 Real world device applications incorporating low-dimensional structures are limited by a lack of control over their physical properties, a consequence of the random growth process.
 Rather than forming these structures on a flat surface, in our research they were grown into an array of tetragonal pits, etched into the substrate.
 Subsequent epitaxial growth resulted in an ensemble of near-identical dots located in the apices of the pyramids.
 This work holds the record in-class for its optical properties and uniformity.
 By placing individual quantum dots in a simple diode-like structure we were also able to demonstrate that it is possible to transfer information from a single photon to an electron stored in the dot (Nature Materials New and Views, 2008).